shawnvera/sql-heroes/pseudocode.md

     Snowflake schema
         has of one fact table that is coneected to many dimension tables that are connected to many other dimentions tables through many to one relationship.

     The schema will relate how the different fields interact with one another.
 It will also distinguish the primary key (PK) and the foreign key (FK).

+List of tables:

     table
         abilities
     fields
         id
         hero_id
         ability_type_id

     table
         ability_types
     fields
         id
         name

     table
         heroes
     fields
         id
         name
         about_me

     table
         relationship_types
     fields
         id
         name

     table
         relationships
     fields
         id
         hero1_id
         hero2_id
         relationship_type_id

 ![SQL heroes schema](/img/SQL%20Heroes%20schema.png)